rtrelease/Jetson-Symbolics-Neuromorphics/ComputationalPsychiatry.md

 Most notably, the development of a psychoanalytic conversation model circa [1966](https://dl.acm.org/doi/10.1145/365153.365168) produced the original clinical *chatterbot* (now *chatbot*) called [ELIZA](https://en.m.wikipedia.org/wiki/ELIZA).
 Author [Joseph Weizenbaum](https://en.m.wikipedia.org/wiki/Joseph_Weizenbaum) was then at MIT working with an early mainframe list-processing language (MAD-Slip) on *natural language* research funded by the Advanced Research Projects Agency and the U.S. Navy.

-This ELIZA chatterbot had a simple relationship to the Turing Test and its "Imitation Game", wherein the human-like conversations it emulated were based on questions that might be asked during a client-centered [Rogerian psychoanalysis](https://en.m.wikipedia.org/wiki/Person-centered_therapy) session.
+The ELIZA chatterbot had a simple relationship to the Turing Test and its "Imitation Game", wherein the human-like conversations it emulated were based on questions that might be asked during a client-centered [Rogerian psychoanalysis](https://en.m.wikipedia.org/wiki/Person-centered_therapy) session.

 Such work also stimulated my early research interest in *AI* in the mid-1980s, starting during my NIMH-sponsored postdoctoral Fellowship in Psychiatry and Biobehavioral Medicine.